WiseLibs/better-sqlite3/README.md

 This method can only be invoked before the statement is first executed.
 After a statement's parameters are bound this way, you may no longer provide it with execution-specific (temporary) bound parameters.

-This method is primarily used as a performance enhancement for executing the same prepared statement many times with the same parameters.
+This method is primarily used as a performance optimization when you need to execute the same prepared statement many times with the same parameters.

 ### *get* .busy -> boolean